Primary Navigation Mobile

 • Infotainment is quite fiddly

-Written by Jake Groves Published: 24 April 2025
+Written by Jake Groves and Alan Taylor-Jones Updated: 16 July 2025

 Overview

-Hyundai is offering a range of different power options, and plans to offer a group of trim levels when it launches later in 2025.
-Both rear- and all-wheel drive versions will be available, and we’re certain that – when the car officially launches – even the most basic of trims will include a huge amount of standard equipment.
+Hyundai is offering a range of different power options.
+Both rear- and all-wheel drive versions will be available, the latter in two power outputs, and even the most basic of trims includes a huge amount of standard equipment.
+You’ll need the top Calligraphy trim like our test car for the full luxury experience, though.

 What’s it like inside?

 The interior of the Ioniq 9 is arguably the car’s biggest and best asset.
-Plenty of thought has been put into the interior, with a great mix of physical switchgear and digital technology.
-Most of the cabin trim feels solid and soft to touch.
+Plenty of thought has been put into the layout, with a great mix of physical switchgear and digital technology.
+Most of the cabin trim feels solidly screwed together, and there’s lots of soft touch plastic, so it’s a shame the doorhandles feel a bit light and cheap, as does the strip of silver plastic across the dash

 Hyundai Ioniq 9 (2025) review: rear seats reclined